 The Barge: a New Stadium for Feyenoord

-For a few years now, there have been discussions about a new stadium for Feyenoord, replacing the legendary football temple and municipal monument, De Kuip.
+There has been talk for years about a new stadium for Feyenoord, to replace the legendary football temple, also municipal monument, De Kuip (The Tub).

 Allthough I am not as frequent a visitor of the stadium as some of my fellow townspeople, I also have my memories of De Kuip.
 For example, of a competition match of Feyenoord against Vitesse: 2-1.
 Pierre van Hooijdonk was still playing then, so it must have been a while ago.